The Seventh Moonrise Most Profound

-In which two peculiar rogues arrive in the holy city of Svevavevrum.
+In which two peculiar rogues attempt a heist in the holy city of Svevavevrum.

 Thank you to all my paid subscribers, with special thanks to Founding Members, Henrieta and Jean-Paul, for making stories like this possible.